NIR Calibration for Better QC: Reducing Drift and Improving Accuracy

 Monitoring Calibration Health Over Time

-Running check samples isn't optional — it's how you catch drift before it costs you.
+Running check samples is not optional.
+It is how you catch drift before it costs you.
 In a feed mill, running a known reference sample daily or per shift gives you consistent data points to track instrument performance against a stable baseline.
-If your team skips this step, you're flying without instruments.
+Skipping this step means operating without a safety net.

-Control charts are the right tool here.
-Plot your NIR predicted values against your reference values over time and look for trends — not just single-point outliers.
-If the bias stays stable but offset, a slope correction or bias adjustment can extend your calibration's useful life without a full recalibration.
-In a grain elevator, that might buy you another few weeks on a protein calibration before you need to pull new reference samples — as long as the bias stays within about 0.1× your RMSECV or RMSEP.
+Control charts are the right tool for this job.
+Plot NIR predicted values against reference values over time and look for trends — not just single-point outliers.
+If bias stays stable but offset, a slope correction or bias adjustment can extend the calibration's useful life without a full rebuild.
+In a grain elevator, that approach might buy several additional weeks on a protein calibration before new reference samples are needed — as long as the bias stays within about 0.1× your RMSECV or RMSEP.

-When the control chart shows increasing variability or non-linear drift, a simple correction won't fix it.
-Seasonal shifts in sample temperature or moisture content can push a calibration outside its valid range — and at that point you need new reference samples and a model update, not a quick offset tweak.
-The control chart tells you which situation you're in.
-Reviewing it regularly is what keeps your NIR decisions defensible when your auditors ask how you know the instrument was performing correctly that month.
+When a control chart shows increasing variability or non-linear drift, a simple correction will not fix it.
+Seasonal shifts in sample temperature or moisture content can push a calibration outside its valid range.
+At that point, new reference samples and a model update are required — not a quick offset tweak.
+The control chart tells you which situation you are in.
+Reviewing it regularly keeps NIR decisions defensible when auditors ask how you know the instrument was performing correctly that month.

 Free tool — Calibration Metrics Calculator: Enter your reference values and NIR predictions in the Calibration Metrics Calculator to compute RMSEP, RPD, R², and bias the way our course teaches it — with interpretation thresholds for grain, dairy, and feed.
 Open the Metrics Calculator →